-Teacup – height of under 10” and less than 6lb in weight.
+Teacup – the height of under 10” and less than 6lb in weight.

-These figures – all averages – should give you a good idea as to the type of dog that would suit you best.
+These figures – all averages – should give you a good idea of the type of dog that would suit you best.
 Teacup cockapoos are usually bought as lapdogs – as are the toy dogs – yet they still need plenty of exercise.
-The miniature and standard cockapoo is an energetic animal and, as we have talked about elsewhere, needs a good deal of outdoor exercise on a regular basis.
+The miniature and standard cockapoo is an energetic animal and, as we have talked about elsewhere, needs a good deal of outdoor exercise regularly.

 It is not common to see a teacup cockapoo in the UK – they tend to be more popular in the USA – so you are most likely looking at one of the other sizes.
-To sum up this section, you need to consider the size of your living area, as well as how you will be spending time with the dog, and always find a reputable breeder and talk to them in advance about the best dog for you.
+To sum up this section, you need to consider the size of your living area and how you will spend time with the dog, and always find a reputable breeder and talk to them in advance about the best dog for you.

 How Fast Does a Cockapoo Grow?

-If you are set on bringing a cockapoo you will have already investigated the breed in order to learn as much as you can, and we have talked above about how large your dog will grow.
+If you are set on bringing a cockapoo, you will have already investigated the breed to learn as much as you can, and we have talked above about how large your dog will grow.
 Now let’s talk about how quickly that little ball of fun you take home from the reputable breeder will grow into an adult dog!

-The truth is that smaller dogs do take less time to reach their full size.
+The truth is that smaller dogs take less time to reach their full cockapoo size.
 That’s because there is a lot less growing to do than for larger dogs!
-The problem with the cockapoo is, as with size above, there is no standard as it is a mixed breed dog.
+The problem with the cockapoo is, as with the size above, there is no standard as it is a mixed-breed dog.

-The length of time it will take to reach maturity – the point at which it will grow no further – is therefore influenced by the parent dog.
-If you are sensible you will have chosen a dealer and asked to visit.
+The time it will take to reach maturity – the point at which it will grow no further – is therefore influenced by the parent dog.
+If you are sensible, you will have chosen a dealer and asked to visit.
 There, you will get to meet the parent dogs, so you will know the breed that your cockapoo puppy will be influenced by.

-So, although there is no set standard – in other words we cannot say for certain how long your cockapoo will take to grow to full size – a useful average is that a standard cockapoo bred from a standard poodle parent will reach maturity in around 9 months.
+So, although there is no set standard – in other words, we cannot say how long your dog will take to grow to full grown cockapoo size – a helpful average is that a standard cockapoo bred from a standard poodle parent will reach maturity in around 9 months.

-That’s not a long time, is it?
-Of course, you will not notice it happening until one day you suddenly realise that the tiny puppy that you once handled is now a full-grown dog, demanding playtime every hour of the day!
+That’s not a long time.
+Of course, you will not notice it until one day, and you suddenly realise that the tiny puppy you once handled is now a full grown cockapoo, demanding playtime every hour of the day!

-Being a mixed breed, even the most reliable and reputable of breeders cannot guarantee the size of the puppies in the litter.
-You may find you have a small standard cockapoo or a large one, or a small or large miniature.
-The breeder will do their best given past litters, so you will have prior ideas.
+Being a mixed breed, even the most reliable and reputable breeders cannot guarantee the cockapoo size of the puppies in the litter.
+You may find you have a small standard cockapoo, a large one, or a small or large miniature.
+The breeder will do their best, given past litters, so you will know when cockapoos stop growing.

 By the way, make sure you choose a breeder that is approved by and registered with the Cockapoo Club of Great Britain (CCGB) – there’s a full list (as at the time of writing) of registered breeders here – as that will ensure you are dealing with the right people.

-If you talk to a few breeders in advance of making a decision you may find that one has the perfect parent dogs for your preferred size of cockapoo, so we advise you visit the list, find those that are within travelling distance, and get in touch right away.
+If you talk to a few breeders in advance of making a decision you may find that one has the perfect parent dogs for your preferred cockapoo size, so we advise you to visit the list, find those that are within travelling distance, and get in touch right away.

-Remember, you are investing in a cockapoo that is not just a pet, but that will become part of the family, so prepare for many years of fun and enjoyment!
+Remember, you are investing in a cockapoo that is not just a pet but will become part of the family, so prepare for many years of fun and enjoyment!